You have Ad Crawler Errors, which can Result in Lost Revenue

 Thinking??, how can we do it?

 This can be done from the Google Search Console wherein; your site property is added to crawl.

 Now, the rest of the steps we need to do is on Google Search Console.

 Note: Make sure you have copied that URL.
 For example: in our case it is example.com/download-office…%E2%80%8B

 - From the left side pane, click Removals

-- Click NEW REQUEST button from the right.
+- Click the NEW REQUEST button from the right.

-New Request page will open on your screen.
-Follow below steps now:
+A new Request page will open on your screen.
+Follow the steps below: